 Mary Feten – MBA, College of Business

-Mary described her time at UCCS as a wonderful experience through meeting great friends and being able to advance her knowledge.
-Mary moved back Colorado Springs in 2001 and continues learning by taking more courses at UCCS.
+Mary described her time at UCCS as a wonderful experience having great professors and meeting colleagues from varied backgrounds.
+She continued her learning by taking more courses at UCCS.

 Sue Knopp – English, College of Letters, Arts and Sciences (also has 2003 masters degree in curriculum and instruction)

 Sue has pursued her love and passion for education, currently working as a library technology educator at Colorado Springs School District 11.
 Sue is a 16-year D11 employee.
 In her down time, Sue pursues photography, traveling and gardening.

 When Sue was at UCCS, she knew it to only be a commuter campus.
 She said she has been thrilled to see the campus grow and can’t wait to see what the future holds for UCCS.

 Cynthia Szabelski – nursing, Helen and Arthur E. Johnson Beth-El College of Nursing and Health Sciences